JervNorsk/jnt/README.md

-# JNT
+## JervNorsk's Toolkit

-A collection of plugins for various softwares
+A collection of plugins for various software programs.